Luos-io/Documentation/src/pages/luos-technology/package/package.md

 ```

-This way, it is easy to manage all of your services and to add as many of them as you want in to `main()`.
+This way, it is easy to manage all of your services and add as many of them into `main()`.